Savory With Soul

 Chicken divan in its simplicity essentially combines chicken, rice, and broccoli into a one-pot casserole meal that is both delicious and nutritious.

 Combine those characteristics with easy, and you have the makings for a dinner recipe that you'll come back to over and over again.
+My slow cooker goulash is also a very easy, delicious dinner meal your family will love.

 What You'll Need